hkclr-manipulation-group/hkclr-manipulation-group.github.io/index.md

 {% capture text %}

-Our team consists of researchers, and students with diverse backgrounds in robotics, control, and artificial intelligence.
-We collaborate closely across disciplines to translate research into impactful robotic systems.
+Our group brings together researchers and students with complementary expertise in robotics, control, and artificial intelligence.
+Through close collaboration across disciplines, we translate fundamental research into practical and impactful robotic systems.

 {%
   include button.html